juhoffma/openshift-origin-websphere-cartridge/README.md

 What this is about
 ------------------
 We've created a IBM WebSphere Application Server cartridge in order to demonstrate the power and flexibility of Red Hat's Open Hybrid Cloud strategy.
 The main focus for this cartridge is OpenShift Enterprise (https://www.redhat.com/de/technologies/cloud-computing/openshift).
-At this point in time this cartridge can be considered rather as a Proof of Concept cartridge, as its sole purpose is to show that an integration is indeed possible.

 The cartridge currently supports the following features: